harlannorth/SimpleCSharpTutorial/README.md

 }
 ```
 7. Note theDatastore
-This is a simple static dictionary that will only live as long as our service is running.
+This is a simple static dictionary that will only live as long as our service is running, won't support concurrency!
 ```
         private static long?
 TodoCount;
         private static Dictionary<long, TodoItem> Todos;